form8tory/Cat-Clicker/README.md

 Game Feats:
 Click to get cats,
-go to shop to get cpc and cpc multipliers, rebirth to get everything multiplied.
+go to shop to get cpc and cpc multipliers, rebirth to get everything multiplied, complete side quests, and unlock upgrades